neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 > 💡 In case the students seem frustrated try to find some encouraging words (e.g. remind them of
 > how far they have come already) :)

-- [ ] Summarize the day by repeating all the topics that were discussed
+- [ ] Summarize the day by repeating all of the topics that were discussed
-- [ ] Highlight the progress of the day
+- [ ] Highlight the progress made that day
 - [ ] Encourage the students to repeat what they learned with practical exercises
 - [ ] Remind them to rest :)